Página 12: History

 The name of the paper comes from the fact that its preliminary editions as it was being developed had 12 pages.
 The name had already been chosen, thus the publishers opted to reserve the twelfth page for reports or news stories of central importance.
 Another version holds that the paper was going to be called "Reporter" but when the owners went to register the name, they were told that the name was taken.
 They then decided to count the number of pages in order to choose a name.

 With a stark design, a daily circulation of 10,000 copies and a size of 16 pages that doubled within a few weeks, the paper was a sharp contrast with other Argentinian newspapers due to its progressive orientation, its in-depth articles (each one occupying more than a page on average) and rich analysis.
 Inspired by the French paper Libération, its style contrasted with the conventional Argentine press, where a higher priority was placed on showcasing a wide variety of information as opposed to more probing reports.

-The editorial staff included journalists such as Horacio Verbitsky, writers Tomás Eloy Martínez, Osvaldo Soriano and José María Pasquini Durán, Juan Gelman, Eduardo Galeano, Osvaldo Bayer, Rodrigo Fresán, Alan Pauls, Juan Forn, Eduardo Berti, Ernesto Tenembaum, Homero Alsina Thevenet, José Pablo Feinmann, Juan Sasturain Miguel Repiso (Rep) who since the release of first edition has been in charge of illustrating the back cover and various sections of the paper, have been regular contributors.
+The editorial staff included journalists such as Horacio Verbitsky, writers Tomás Eloy Martínez, Osvaldo Soriano and José María Pasquini Durán, Juan Gelman, Eduardo Galeano, Osvaldo Bayer, Rodrigo Fresán, Alan Pauls, Juan Forn, Eduardo Berti, Ernesto Tenembaum, Homero Alsina Thevenet, José Pablo Feinmann, María O'Donnell, Juan Sasturain Miguel Repiso (Rep) who since the release of first edition has been in charge of illustrating the back cover and various sections of the paper, have been regular contributors.
 The first manager was Jorge Lanata, later replaced by Ernesto Tiffenberg.

+Lanata stated in a 2007 interview that Rudy Ulloa–a businessman close to former President Néstor Kirchner–also owned a share.

 The newspaper had a close relation with the governments of Néstor and Cristina Kirchner, and received huge amounts of state advertising as a result.
 Cristina Kirchner made a speech during the 25th anniversary of the foundation of the newspaper in 2012, praising the editorial line, journalists and authorities.
 She said that "there is a true cultural battle.
 We'll keep fighting in all fields, and Página 12 too.
 They will only defeat us when we cease to fight".
 She made reference to a conspiracy theory, frequent in the Relato K, that considers that the Kirchners were attacked by a cabal of hegemonic groups.

-Mauricio Macri was elected president in 2015, ending the Kirchnerite regime, and the advertising scheme that benefited Página 12.
-The newspaper had to seek private advertising as a result.
-The newspaper was also bought by Víctor Santa María, president of the Justicialist Party in the Buenos Aires city, and president of the Suterh union.
-Santa María had used the union funding to start the "Octubre" group, which also includes the newspaper Diario Z, the magazines Caras y Caretas and Planeta urbano and two radios.
+The newspaper was bought by Víctor Santa María, president of the Justicialist Party in the Buenos Aires city, and president of the SUTERH union.
+Santa María had used the union funding to start the "Octubre" group, which also includes the newspaper Diario Z, the magazines Caras y Caretas and Planeta urbano as well as two radio stations.